UWPCE-PythonCert/PythonCertDevel/source/modules/MultipleInheritance.rst

 Super's Superpowers
 -------------------

+The above system is clear when the hierarchy is simple -- but when you have the "diamond problem" -- or even more compexity, we need somethign smarter.
+Enter ``super()``.

-It works out -- dynamically at runtime -- which classes are in the delegation order.
+``super`` works out -- dynamically at runtime -- which classes are in the delegation order.

 Do not be afraid.
 And be very afraid.